State police, FBI to investigate Greenville Police Department and the Looper murder evidence that police now admit has disappeared.

-Fast Eddie is mentioned several times in Max Courson’s book,.
+Fast Eddie is mentioned several times in Max Courson’s book.
 Read Dixie Mafia Gangster on Kindle or visit his website.

-Love & Hate introduces listeners Arthur Edward Williamson, Jr., better known as Fast Eddie, who as a boy had the words LOVE and HATE tattooed on his fingers.
+Love & Hate introduces listeners to Arthur Edward Williamson Jr., better known as Fast Eddie, who as a boy had the words LOVE and HATE tattooed on his fingers.

-Williamson, a Greenville native, is in prison but has been communicating with Murder, etc. producer Brad Willis for the past six months.
+Williamson, a Greenville native, is in prison but has been communicating with Murder, etc. producer Brad Willis during the six months before this episode was released.